jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-3/chapter-3.md

-+++
+---
+heading: Chapter 3
+title: "Third way of acquiring Property: Prescription"
+date: 2015-09-26
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "Third way of acquiring Property=  Prescription" heading=  "Chapter 3 of Part 1 Section 3" description=  "Prescription is founded on the supposed attachment of the possessor to what he has possessed for a long time, and the supposed detachment of the old possessor to what he no longer has possessed for a long time" date=  2015-09-28 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-1/section-3/chapter-2" linkbtext=  "Chapter 2" linkf=  "/research/smith/jurisprudence/part-1/section-3/chapter-4" linkftext=  "Chapter 4" icon=  "/icons/smith.png"
+description: "Prescription is founded on the supposed attachment of the possessor to what he has possessed for a long time, and the supposed detachment of the old possessor to what he no longer has possessed for a long time"
-+++
+---

-Prescription is founded on=
+Prescription is founded on:
 - the supposed attachment of the possessor to what he has possessed for a long time, and
 - the supposed detachment of the old possessor to what he no longer has possessed for a long time.

-There are four things needed for a right by prescription=
+There are 4 things needed for a right by prescription:

 > 1. Bona fides